Who doesn’t enjoy an excellent collection?

 These silky-to-the-touch stones showed their inner workings, including tiny fossilized organisms, seaweed, and sand, polished by millennia.
 I was in ecstasy because they were so beautiful.
 I don’t moan about the book shelves that now border our home; my long-suffering future husband had to carry the weight of my fossicking all throughout Greece.

 We are both content as they are covered with various pebble-filled containers.

-What does this have to do with blog curation?
+What relevance does this have to blog curation?

-Various browser windows scattered over the desktop, some with as many as 40 or 50 tabs open at any one go and dozens of folders each with hundreds of bookmarks, does not a good collection make.
+A desktop covered with many browser windows, some of which have up to 40 or 50 tabs open at once, and dozens of folders, each containing hundreds of bookmarks, is not a good collection.

-Pearltrees is a platform that literally allows you to drag and drop web pages into clusters of pearls.
-Like a mindmap of web pages all grouped appropriately and visually, so that in an instant you can see what the cluster is about and what each web page within that cluster’s title is.
+With the help of the platform Pearltrees, you can essentially drag and drop web pages into collections of pearls.
+Like a mindmap of online pages that have been suitably and aesthetically arranged together so that you can quickly identify what each cluster is about and what the title of each web page inside it is.